 We would love to help you become an urban beekeeper!

-STEP 2: Get your gear!
+STEP 3: Get your gear!

 Below is a list of the basic tools/gear we recommend to get started as an urban beekeeper.
 You can purchase these locally at a beekeeping store or online.

-Los Angeles Beekeeping Supply Stores (always a good idea to call ahead)
+Or you can visit our Local Los Angeles Beekeeping Supply Stores (always a good idea to call ahead)

 - Los Angeles Honey Co – 1559 Fishburn Ave, Los Angeles 90063 | (323) 264-2383

-The bee-friendly plants, as well as a water source you can pick up from your local nursery.
+The bee-friendly plants, as well as a water source of your choosing you can pick up from your local nursery.
 The water source featured above is a terra cotta saucer (20″ or so) and some red river rocks or Mexican beach pebbles.
 Simply fill the saucer with the rocks and some water – this will serve as your bees water source and must be set up before getting your bees.